IRMVLab/awesome-robot-learning-from-human-videos/README.md

 > Contributions are welcome.
 If you find missing papers or inaccurate classifications, feel free to open a pull request or contact me via [email](mailto:junyi.ma@sjtu.edu.cn).

-The related survey paper __Robot Learning from Human Videos: A Survey__ can be found at [this link](https://arxiv.org/abs/2604.27621).
+The related survey paper can be found at [this link](https://arxiv.org/abs/2604.27621).
 In this survey, you can find answers to the following interesting questions:

  🔍 *How much more efficient is human video collection compared to robot teleoperation?*